robcanning/oscilla/public/docs/md_docs/cue_osc.md

 - `osc()` is **stateless**
 - No DOM IDs are ever used
 - No continuous OSC streaming
-- No expressions or mappings inside the DSL
+- No DSP or scale logic inside the DSL
-- Mapping and scaling are expected downstream (SuperCollider, Pd, etc.)
+- Musical interpretation is delegated downstream
+- OSC arguments are **always keyed**

 ---

 ## SUMMARY

 > `osc()` turns visual objects into one-shot OSC control events.
-> Combined with `propagate()`, it enables complex drawable control structures with minimal notation.
+> It supports continuous control, absolute pitch, and symbolic pitch, while leaving musical interpretation to the receiving instrument.